+Official academic records of all previously attended colleges or universities must be submitted.
 Many schools issue transcripts electronically, either through their own web services or through vendors.
 If this option is available through the institutions you attended, please specify that your transcript(s) be sent to firstname.lastname@example.org as this will expedite the delivery of your transcript(s) and the completion of your application.

 If you would like your transcripts to be sent by mail, please use the following address:

+M.Ed.
 Application Processing Services

 7900 Harkins Road